-Even as the six-year-long war shows no sign of ending, accessing besieged areas, which desperately need assistance, is becoming increasingly challenging.
+The war in Syria shows no sign of ending.
+Accessing besieged areas, which desperately need assistance, is becoming increasingly challenging.

 Millions affected by war

 Today, over 50% of the population has been displaced from their homes in Syria.
 Over 5 million people have sought safety in neighbouring countries.

 As the world urbanizes, so does conflict.
 Syria's cities have become a battlefield with the ongoing war forcing people to run for their lives.

 The people, caught in-between the Syrian war, are exhausted by bombs and missiles thrown into civilian areas, not knowing what has happened to their missing or detained relatives.

 Death and destruction mar the lives of the 11 million people who have been forced from their homes.
 Many of them are children, desperately seeking safety from the hellfire that is the current warzone.